pulsar-edit/pulsar/docs/decisions/005-remove-auto-update-functionality.md

 ## Context and Problem Statement

-To provide users with some form of autoupdate functionality, many thought we could adopt the original method used by the Atom team, and defacto method within Electron applications, Squirrel.
+To provide users with some form of autoupdate functionality, many thought we could adopt the original method used by the Atom team, and de-facto method within Electron applications, Squirrel.
 While Squirrel is great for AutoUpdating, it has some big issues, mainly it requires that every platform has signed binaries, which can be prohibitively expensive.
 Additionally, it only supports Windows and macOS.

 ## Decision Drivers

-* Users need a way to fullfill AutoUpdate functionality
+* Users need a way to fulfill AutoUpdate functionality

 ## Considered Options